 - Oversight: We found that agencies intended to conduct oversight for almost all projects in our sample.
 For one project, the agency reported it had an agreement with a state entity to conduct project oversight.

-Congress designated funding to 19 agencies for projects across various locations, and for differing purposes over the last two years.
-Use our interactive map and chart to track the funding by agency, location, state, period of availability, and other options for FYs 2022 and 2023.
+Congress designated funding to 19 agencies for projects across various locations, and for differing purposes over the last 3 years.
+Use our interactive chart to track the funding by agency, location, period of availability, and other options.

 Agency Reports